ibm-cloud-docs/activity-tracker/exclusion_rules.md

 {{site.data.keyword.attribute-definition-list}}

-# Excluding data by using exclusion rules in the web UI
+# Excluding data by using exclusion rules
 {: #exclusion_rules}

 In an {{site.data.keyword.at_full_notm}} instance, you can configure exclusion rules through the UI to stop events from counting against your data usage quota and from being stored for search.